 CAP 3165/TESOL 3565/GER 3334 Intercultural Perspectives (3 credit hours)

 - This course fulfills the UNIFI Human Condition - Global requirement.
+It can also count as a general education UNIFI elective credit under the category of Connect.
 All majors are welcome.
 Students who wish to participate for capstone credit can do so upon request.
 Prerequisite(s) for capstone credit: junior standing.
 Capstone courses cannot be repeated.
 If you have previously taken this capstone course, please contact the UNI Study Abroad Center prior to starting your program application.